Ontario Basketball (OBA) Hall of Fame Committee

 - To recommend to the Board of Directors individuals who should be considered for selection to the Ontario Basketball Hall of Fame.

-- To review and confirm annually a selection committee for the Hall of Fame.
+- To review and confirm biannually a Selection Committee for the OBA Hall of Fame.

-- To develop and implement an effective and efficient nomination process for Hall of Fame candidates.
+- To develop and implement an effective and efficient nomination process for OBA Hall of Fame candidates.

-- To recommend annually a ballot of candidates for consideration by the selection committee for induction
+- To recommend a ballot of candidates for consideration and induction into the OBA Hall of Fame.

-- To plan the annual Ontario Basketball Hall of Fame induction ceremony.
+- To plan the Ontario Basketball Hall of Fame Induction Ceremony.

 - Representatives of affiliated clubs of Ontario Basketball (4)